pakeke-constructor/umg-mod-monorepo/base/components.md

     { type = "dust", offset = {x = 0, y = 20} }
     -- ^^^ these take same args as above.
 }

-ent.shouldEmitParticles = function(ent)
-    return true -- whether this entity should emit particles or not.
-    -- for example, good for running.
-If entity speed > X, return true, end